WJSoftware/wj-config/README.md

 configuration mechanism with the configuration data.
 At its simplest, it requires one object whose properties contain the different configuration values for your application.
 In practical terms, it should be a loaded JSON file.

+This package has no package dependencies.
+It is written fully in JavaScript and is meant for modern JavaScript support, meaning recent NodeJS and recent browsers.

 ## Features

 In a nutshell, this configuration package will: